dola578/Head-Circumference-Measurement-Using-a-U-Net-Architecture-with-ResNet101-Backbone/README.md

     + ```Activation Function```: A sigmoid activation function applied to the final convolutional output to map the logits to probabilities.
 3. For Loss Function, a combination of Dice Loss and Binary Cross-Entropy was used.

+5 fold validation was performed during training.
 Random images with the predicted segmented overlay are generated during training, and kept in overlay_images directory.

 # Model
 The model was saved as ```unet_resnet101_model.pth```.
 The saved model can be found [here](https://webmailuwinnipeg-my.sharepoint.com/:f:/r/personal/dola-s_webmail_uwinnipeg_ca/Documents/Fetal%20Head%20Circumference%20dataset?csf=1&web=1&e=mBKQLT).